natict/linux-metrics/docs/cpu-load.md

 	scripts/disk/writer.sh
 	```

-3. Look at the Load values for about a minute until `ldavg-1` stabilizes:
+3. Run the following command and look at the Load values for about a minute until `ldavg-1` stabilizes:

 	```bash
 	sar -q 1 100